Plate 00 / Intro For agentic coding

 Annex 04B / Ecosystem

-The core stays deliberately small, so the tooling that makes LID pleasant day to day comes from an independent, third-party ecosystem — editor plugins, language servers, CLIs, CI coherence checkers, MCP servers.
-Discovery is by an open convention: tag a repository linked-intent-development and link back, and it appears on the topic page — no submission, no gatekeeping.
+The core stays deliberately small; the day-to-day tooling comes from an independent, third-party ecosystem — editor plugins, language servers, CLIs, CI checkers, MCP servers.
+Discovery is an open convention: tag a repository linked-intent-development and link back, and it appears on the topic page — no submission, no gatekeeping.

-Listed projects are independent — surfaced, not vetted or endorsed.
-Evaluate any extension yourself before use.
+Listed projects are independent and unvetted — evaluate any extension yourself before use.

 Browse projects built on LID